lydiastepanek/pen-loop-dot-io-archive/src/content/posts/a-history-of-paywalls.md

 As a fancy technologist who enjoys looking at celebrity real estate, my three favorite websites are Wired, Architectural Digest, and Curbed, and all of them allow me to read a few articles per month before a paywall goes up.
 Occasionally, I send article links from these sites to my nearest and dearest, and often get the same response: “I can’t see the article, it’s behind a paywall.”

-*You must be joking me!!* I scream internally. *College graduation rates are the highest they’ve ever been and no one knows how to get around a paywall.* (I’m looking at you, mom.)

-That was mean, sorry.

-It’s unfair of me to complain that people don’t know how to get around paywalls, when paywalls are so annoying (and expensive) in the first place.
-I find it crazy that wired.com expects my mom to also buy a subscription to wired.com just to read the articles I send her.
 I get annoyed whenever I think about paywalls, because they're preventing us from sharing information.

-On the other hand, I’m a realist and I know that content can’t be free.
-Someone has to pay for fun articles, whether it’s readers, advertisers, or benevolent billionaires (oh wait those don’t exist).
-I’ve watched the tug of war between content creators and paywall evaders for the past ~10 years, and I’ve noticed a few interesting things.
+And over the past 10 years, I've noticed paywalls become ubiquitous.
+Even worse, they're taking a turn towards relying on IP addresses to track users, which makes them even harder to get around.

 ## Cookies